3point14thon/meetup_rsvp_predictor/README.md

-# meetup_rsvp_predictor
+# showup

-## Using machine learning to predict event attendance
+## Using machine learning to predict meetup attendance event attendance

 ### Motivation

 Anyone who has thrown an event knows the toil of guessing the number of people to plan for.
-Plan for too many people and you are left with too much food and an uncomfortably large room or conversely you find your self packed into a small room try to give away food that will surly spoil if it can't find a home.
+Plan for too many people and you are left with too much food and an uncomfortably large room or conversely you find your self packed into a small room trying to give away food that will surely spoil if it can't find a home.

 By giving an estimated range of people I aim to alleviate some of this frustration.